In a world of gold,

 …“I want to work this out.
 It feels I am very close.”

 Sergey could not hide the letdown of not having Cedric’s company.
 He shrugged and pumped off.
 For a moment Cedric felt a bit guilty.
-However, as soon as he started practising ‘pumping’ all other was forgotten.
+However, as soon as he started practising ‘pumping’, all other was forgotten.

 As it is said: ‘To cut a long, much longer story of endless hours of drilling, short,” Cedric was able to move faster.
 After a while, the aim was no longer just practising mere pumping, but to get somewhere.
 And he was getting somewhere.
-Still, he never practised when Sergey was around until he felt really confident.
+Still, he never trained when Sergey was around until he felt really confident.